-CDP: Formerly known as the Carbon Disclosure Project, CDP is a not-for-profit charity that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.
+CDP: Formerly known as the Carbon Disclosure Project, CDP is a not-for-profit charity that runs the global disclosure system for investors, companies, cities, states and regions to manage and report on their environmental impacts.

 Common Shares: The common shares in the capital of the Company.